angelacorte/slides-master-thesis/slides-master-thesis.typ

   #table(inset: 1em, stroke: none, columns: (1fr, 1fr), align: (left, left),
     [
       #figure(
-       image("figures/device-centric.png", width: 69%),
+       image("figures/device-centric.png", width: 60%),
       )
     ]
     , [
       #figure(
-        image("figures/aggregate-centric.png", width: 69%),
+        image("figures/aggregate-centric.png", width: 60%),
       )
     ],
     [
-      Managing single devices in a distributed system can be challenging due to *scalability*, *limited resources*, *heterogeneity* and *context awareness*.
+      Managing single devices in a distributed system can be challenging due to *scalability* and *heterogeneity*.
     ], [
-        Coordinating a macroscopic behaviour can lead to advantages as *distributed intelligence*, *resource pooling*, *adaptability* and *robustness*.
+        Coordinating a macroscopic behaviour can lead to advantages as *adaptability to dynamic changes* and *robustness*.
       ]
   )
 ]

 #slide(title: "From device-centric to aggregate-centric approach")[
+  Computational devices can find usages in various scenarios, like *smart cities*, *swarm robotics*, *crowd management*, and so on, leading to more complex systems.
   #devices
 ]
 //  Aggregate Computing is a paradigm that allows to program the behaviour of a distributed system by defining the interaction between devices, rather than the behaviour of each device.